ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For the purposes of this specification, a value as defined by
 {{-json}} is also viewed as a tree of nodes.
-Each node, in turn, holds a value.
-Further nodes within each value are the elements of arrays and the member values of objects and are themselves values.
-(The type of the value held by a node may also be referred to as the type of the node.)

 A query is applied to an argument, and the output is a nodelist.